pereznetworks/TD-Project9/project9-gallery-app/README.md

         Implement Auth and some sort of backend server

-            to securely handle api calls, (this is not too hard, can use axious for example)
+            to securely handle api calls,

+              (this is not too hard, can use axious for example)

-            without leaving backend sever routes exposed to the internet...
+            without leaving backend server routes exposed to the internet...

+              (this is the no-so-easy-part)

         and feel comfortable with how flicker and other photo/image sources ...